 I am somewhat embarrassed to admit I stayed at the Park Hyatt.
 Though not terribly expensive by American standards ($200 a night, including breakfast and internet), I am certain I could have done just fine at many other hotels and paid only half as much.
 The service there was some of the best I have ever experienced at any hotel.
 Starting with the assumption (valid I think) that Asia hotels have the best service, this hotel tops anything I have ever experienced in Japan, Korea, or China.
 The Park Hyatt in Hong Kong comes close, but falls short.
 The Park Hyatt in Tokyo (the hotel in the movie, Lost in Translation) comes close, but even it too falls short.

 When I arrived at the hotel at least five people greeted me by saying “hello Mr. Harris.”
-I was led to me room where I was introduced to my Butler who asked if I had any clothes needing pressing.
+I was led to my room where I was introduced to my Butler who asked if I had any clothes needing pressing.
 The room was not huge, but it was exceedingly tasteful, with great photographs of old Vietnam.
 The floor in the room entrance was a beautiful hardwood and the bathroom was nearly all marble.
 The internet was plenty fast.
 I grabbed a quick lunch at the terribly chic Square One Vietnamese restaurant in the hotel.
-I had a four course curry fish lunch, including great French bread and an excellent chocolate cake and I pay $12.
+I had a four course curry fish lunch, including great French bread and an excellent chocolate cake and I paid $12, including a big tip.

 But let’s talk about Vietnam business and law.